Con brio (Widmann): Music

+In a very small space, a sonata form is presented before the recurring material is arranged into a scherzo.
+The overture is run through with Beethovenian riffs, flourishes and humor and is like a deconstruction of Beethoven.
+The piece, full of extended techniques, has a cut-and-paste structure.
+The timpani are in the focus from the beginning of the overture.

 The metronome markings are deliberately selected at a fast speed.
 The score contains six dense pages of written instructions.

 Instrumentation

-The concert overture is scored for 2 flutes (both doubling piccolo), 2 oboes, 2 clarinets in B, 2 bassoons, 2 horns in F, 2 trumpets in B, timpani, and strings.
+The concert overture is scored for a Beethoven sized orchestra, with 2 flutes (both doubling piccolo), 2 oboes, 2 clarinets, 2 bassoons, 2 horns, 2 trumpets, timpani, and strings.

 Performances

 Con brio was premiered by the Bavarian Radio Symphony Orchestra conducted by Mariss Jansons on 25 September 2008 in Munich, Gasteig, Philharmonie.